QuantEcon/Bookshelf/server/js/db/README.md

 **NOTE :-**
 * In case there is an error of  `migrate` command not found, then use `./../../node_modules/migrate/bin/migrate`in `server/js/db`, or you can install the package globally with `npm install  migrate -g`.

+* If you already have an existing database for this project in MongoDB, please drop the entire database before migration.
+Inside of Mongo, run `show dbs` and `use  <Database Name>`, and finally `db.dropDatabase();`.

 #### Installation
 * Run `npm install` in server folder.